anttisalonen/progbook/rst/webshop.rst

 .. image:: ../material/retail/schema.png

 Here, we have one box for each table, and one arrow for each foreign key reference.
-The labels describe the relationship between the tables, e.g. "1:\*" between orders and customers reads as "one customer can have many orders".
+The labels describe the relationship between the tables, e.g. "1:\*" between orders and customers reads as "one customer can have many orders, but one order is for exactly one customer".
 All relationships between the tables are one-to-many except the relationship between and order where each order can have (up to) one return.
 Several one-to-many relationships between tables lead to many-to-many relationships via junction tables, such that we have a many-to-many relationship e.g. between products and orders.

 Now that we have our schema defined, the next step is using it by adding data to it.